-The clue's in the name for Hyde Park's rose garden.
-Although its variety doesn't compare to that of Regent's Park (above), it's hard to believe such a beautiful space can be found so close to the roaring traffic of Hyde Park Corner.
-It's not just roses — herbaceous plants are mixed in too.
-Speaking of, look carefully at the shape — the yew hedge is apparently designed to be the mouth of a trumpet or horn heralding your arrival in the park, the flowers representing music notes emerging.
+Although Hyde Park's rose garden's variety doesn't compare to that of Regent's Park, it's hard to believe such a beautiful space can be found so close to the roaring traffic of Hyde Park Corner.
+And it's not just roses — herbaceous plants are mixed in too.
+The yew hedge, meanwhile, is apparently designed to be the mouth of a trumpet or horn heralding your arrival in the park, while the flowers representing music notes emerging.

-Throw in fountains, statues and a pergola and you've got a rather unexpected beauty, right in central London.
+Throw in fountains, statues and a pergola and you've got a rather unexpected beauty, smack dab in central London.

 3. Roses at Kew Gardens

-Botanical paradise Kew Gardens has a rose species named after it, so of course it's got the odd rose bush lying around.
-You'll find the main Rose Garden right behind the Palm House, the large conservatory overlooking a lake.
+Botanical paradise Kew Gardens has a rose species named after it, so as you'd imagine it's got the odd rose bush lying around.
+You'll find the main Rose Garden right behind the Palm House, the resplendent glasshouse overlooking a lake.
 There's been a rose garden at Kew since the 1920s, but it's been expanded and replanted in the last few years.
-The gardens are also home to a rather gorgeous rose pergola that crawls with colour every summer — find it in the Woodland Garden area of the property, near the Temple of Aeolus.
+The gardens are also home to a rather gorgeous rose pergola that crawls with colour every summer — find it in the Woodland Garden, near the Temple of Aeolus.

 4. Roses in Holland Park

-Head for the Orangery right in the centre of Holland Park to hunt down its rose bushes, which you'll find between the cafe and the stable yard.
+Head for the Orangery right in the centre of Holland Park to find its rose bushes, planted between the cafe and the stable yard.
 It's a petite offering, with just nine flower beds, but they're planted with precision, each species keeping itself to itself.

 5. Roses at Ranger's House, Greenwich